Tell Next to respect garment workers’ rights

 Since this formal recognition of the Free Trade Zones & General Services Employees Union from NEXT PLC and NML, we are waiting for the first meeting that is now being arranged between the NML and the union to recognise the Free Trade Zones & General Services Employees Union as the collective bargaining agent before we close our petition.
 As of today, NML have been slow in setting a concrete date but the massively rising cases of Covid-19 in Sri Lanka is hindering face to face meetings.
 We continue to be concerned at anti-union material being circulated, and continue to lobby Next behind the scenes.

 In January 2021, following a successful action to win back unpaid bonuses, workers at a factory owned by Next formed a new branch of the FTZ&GSEU trade union.
-Workers reported intimidation, threats and discrimination, but stood firm and now nearly half the workers are members.
+Workers reported intimidation, threats and discrimination, but stood firm and until nearly half the workers were members.

-Despite multiple requests from us and War on Want, Next have still not recognised and engaged with the workers’ trade union.
+Despite multiple requests from us and War on Want, Next did not recognise and engage with the workers’ trade union.

-Next’s failure to recognise and engage with the trade union is a flagrant display of disrespect for their workers’ rights.
-Next is falling below its own published Principles for workers’ rights and they should be accountable for this.
+Next’s failure to recognise and engage with the trade union was a flagrant display of disrespect for their workers’ rights.
+Next fell below its own published principles for workers’ rights and they should be accountable for this.